 Translational Research Institute (TRI): Celebration Stem Cell Centre doubled the size of its facility in Gilbert to house the Translational Research Institute.
 Seen as the next key component in the advancement of cellular technologies and stem cell therapy in the United States, TRI is a private company formed to develop innovative treatments for cardiovascular disease through breakthrough cellular technologies and medical devices.

 TRI will fund clinical research projects and establish strategic partnerships with world-leading scientists and principal investigators in stem cell transplant therapies and regenerative medicine.

 Cardiovascular & Stem Cell Consultants (CSCC): Focused on evidence-based cardiovascular care, CSCC provides patients access to the newest investigational treatments for advanced cardiovascular disease such as adult stem cells and gene therapy.

-CSCC is currently enrolling in Phase I, II and III research studies using adult stem cells, angiogenesis (growing new blood vessels) and genomics in patients with heart failure, chronic chest pain, coronary artery disease,
+CSCC is currently enrolling in Phase I, II and III research studies using adult stem cells, angiogenesis (growing new blood vessels) and genomics in patients with heart failure, chronic chest pain, coronary artery disease, and heart attacks.

 Ironwood Cancer & Research Center: A comprehensive care facility providing a full spectrum of services to patients with oncologic and hematologic diseases, Ironwood also participates in clinical trials focused on treating lung, breast and pancreatic cancers.